 At the Federal Court level it is important to understand that the Federal Court Judges are not determining if the claimant is indeed disabled.
 The federal judge can only determine if the Administrative Law Judge made an error or law.

 Federal Appeals are extremely detailed and generally require a 20 page brief, citing specific case law and Social Security laws.
-When considering an appeal to the federal court, it is highly recommended that you hire an representative experienced in filing Federal claims against the Social Security Administration.
+When considering an appeal to the federal court, it is highly recommended that you hire a representative experienced in filing Federal claims against the Social Security Administration.

-If you think there may have been an error of law in your claim, seek the advice of an representative.
-The Law Offices of LaVan & Neidenberg have several representatives that are admitted to practice in Federal Court and are experienced in Social Security law.
+If you think there may have been an error of law in your claim, seek the advice of a representative.
+LaVan & Neidenberg® have several representatives that are admitted to practice in Federal Court and are experienced in Social Security law.